wsconsctl keyboard.encoding=uk

 You should avoid changing screen 4 (ttyC4, [CTRL]+[ALT]+[F5]), which is used by X as a graphical screen.
 It is also not possible to change the resolution of the primary console device (i.e., ttyC0).

-As one might expect, all these commands can also be entered at the command prompt, as root, or (better) using sudo(8).
+As one might expect, all these commands can be run as root at the command prompt.

 Note: this will not work on all video cards.
 Unfortunately, not all video cards support the uploaded fonts that wscons(4) requires to achieve the 80x50 text mode.
 In these cases, you might wish to consider running X. Cards supported by the drm(4) driver will have a higher resolution anyway, but can not use these uploaded fonts.